crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/input_data_model.md

 A machine-readable identifier for the instance.
 This hash must be referenced when submitting a solution for this instance.
 See [Output Data Model](documentation/output_data_model.md#problem_instance_hash-verkehrsplanhash).

 ### service_intentions
-This is a list.
-Each item in the list is an individual _service_intention_.
-In the [example](sample_files/sample_scenario.json), it looks like this:
+This is the list of trains (or, in fancy speech, a "service") to be scheduled.
+Each individual _service_intention_ describes a specific train.
+In particular, it specifies which _route_ a train can take (see below) and **all requirements** that the scheduler needs to observe when planning this particular train.
+In the [example](sample_files/sample_scenario.json), we have two _service_intentions_:

 ![](documentation/img/service_intentions.png)

-It describes a specific train to be run.
-In particular, it specifies which _route_ a train can take (see below) and **all requirements** that the scheduler needs to observe when planning this particular train.
-For this challenge, only a very limited set of four types of such requirements need to be considered.
-We define them below in the [section_requirement](#section-requirement).

 #### service intention
 An individual _service_intention_ looks like this:

 ![](documentation/img/service_intention.png)

-It consists of
+In general, it consists of
 * id: identifier for the train, or "service"
 * route: a reference to the route graph, see [below](#routes) for details on the routes
 * section_requirements: a list of individual _section_requirements_.
 This is where the actual requirements for this train(service) are specified.
 Before we look at these (subsection [section_requirements](#section-requirement) below), it is helpful to first discuss the model for the _routes_.

+Our example above has three _section_requirements_ for train 111.
+We will study the meaning of the section requirements in detail below, but for the moment you may think of them as follows:

+* The first one specifies that basically the train must not start before 08:20:00
+* The second one says that for some intermediate stop in 'B' (this will match to a certain position in the _route_ of this train), a minimum stopping time of 3 minutes must be observed and the train must not leave 'B' before 08:30:00
+* Finally, the third one requires that the train arrive in 'C' no later than 08:50:00

 ### routes
 Recall from the [Quick Introduction](documentation/README.md#a-very-quick-introduction-to-our-timetabling-problem) that a _route_ is modeled as a directed acyclic graph (DAG).
 It describes the possible ways for the train to move through the railway network.
 The nodes in the graph are the _events_ that occur along the way, such as "arrival at station X", "releasing resource Y", etc. A directed arc in the route graph is called a _route_section_.
 For a route_section, we call the node at its tail the _entry event_ and the node at its head the _exit event_ from this route_section.
 The route_sections have associated with them a list of _resource occupations_.
 These are the resources that a train on this route will occupy, while it is traveling on this arc, i.e. in the timespan between the entry event and the exit event.
 Each arc also has a minimum running time, which gives the _minimum_ duration between entry and exit event.
 There is no maximum duration, by the way.
 A train may spend as much time on a section as it likes.
 Of course, it keeps using the resources of this route section during this time.